JPC-AV/video_qc_jpc_av/developer_docs/config-manager-documentation.md

 ## Best Practices

 1. **Processing Components**: Always call `refresh_configs()` in processing class constructors to ensure latest configuration state
-2. **GUI Components**: Use module-level instantiation for consistent configuration access, but implement synchronization logic for dynamic updates
-3. **Configuration Persistence**: Save configurations as `last_used` immediately before processing operations and on application exit
+2. **Configuration Persistence**: Save configurations as `last_used` immediately before processing operations and on application exit
-4. **Policy Management**: Use ConfigManager's path management methods for external files like MediaConch policies
+3. **Policy Management**: Use ConfigManager's path management methods for external files like MediaConch policies
-5. **Dynamic Processing**: Structure processing logic to be configuration-driven rather than hardcoded
+4. **Dynamic Processing**: Structure processing logic to be configuration-driven rather than hardcoded
-6. **Error Handling**: Implement robust error handling for configuration operations, especially in GUI contexts
+5. **Error Handling**: Implement robust error handling for configuration operations, especially in GUI contexts
-7. **Signal Blocking**: Use `blockSignals()` when programmatically updating GUI elements to prevent recursive configuration updates
+6. **Signal Blocking**: Use `blockSignals()` when programmatically updating GUI elements to prevent recursive configuration updates
-8. **Resource Management**: Leverage ConfigManager's resource discovery methods rather than hardcoding file paths
+7. **Resource Management**: Leverage ConfigManager's resource discovery methods rather than hardcoding file paths

 This pattern balances consistency and freshness, ensuring that all components work with appropriately timed configuration data while providing robust resource management and complex dataclass support.